-Wage & Hour Litigation
+Wage & Hour Laws and Litigation Sandy Utah

 Our employment lawyers regularly represent employees in wage and hour and overtime litigation in Utah, the Mountain West and throughout the United States.
 We have experience representing individuals and businesses in state and federal courts and before administrative bodies, including the defense of wage and hour claims.